deimantasa/secretum-mobile/README.md

 - Register.
 Sign up with only `primary password`.
 It will be used for very sensitive operations, as secret deletion, backups, etc.
 <img src="https://user-images.githubusercontent.com/12739071/148643788-ee0f6957-fbdc-44a6-909f-c2d72ead73ec.gif" width="250"/>

 - Add new secret.
-Black screen is biometrics authentication - it's not shown in the recording on purpose.
+Black screen is biometrics pages.authentication - it's not shown in the recording on purpose.
 <img src="https://user-images.githubusercontent.com/12739071/148643655-50b42f43-a10f-4188-88ba-acdba868503c.gif" width="250"/>

 - Preview Secret's data.